Maeil Broadcasting Network: History

-In July 2008, a state-of-the-art digital news production system began operation with the opening of a new news studio.
-On October 5, 2009, MBN began broadcasting in HD and began transmission from SkyLife to Cable TV on October 12.
+In July 2008, a digital news production system began operation with the opening of a new news studio.
+On October 5, 2009, MBN began broadcasting in high-definition.
+On October 12, MBN transitioned from SkyLife, a satellite broadcaster, to cable television.

-2010s
+In March 2011, the network was renamed Maeil Broadcasting Network.

-In March 2011 the network was renamed the Maeil Broadcasting Network Ltd. The MBN DMB radio stations were shut down in September 2011.
+MBN digital multimedia broadcasting radio stations were shut down in September 2011.